-- 14.18 As noted by Freedom House in a report published in July 2008, "Opposition groups, such as the China Democracy Party, are suppressed."
-[26a] - 14.19 The China Democracy Party's website, accessed on 11 March 2009, noted that the CDP has held over 100 protests in the US.
-It aims to attract Chinese Americans and build a mass movement in the US with the eventual aim of going back to China and establishing a democratic system of government there.
+14.21 A US-based CDP website, accessed on 31 July 2009, noted that the CDP had held over 200 protests in the US where it aims to attract Chinese Americans and build a mass movement with the eventual aim of returning to China and establishing a democratic system of government.
+The website suggested procedures for joining the CDP, both for those inside China and for those outside.
 The Party's flag is a red, yellow and blue circle on a blue and red background.
 The circle is red on top, yellow in the middle and blue at the bottom.
 It is surrounded by eight yellow stars.
 The background is blue at the top and red at the bottom.
-[20a]
+[20a] The US-based website also listed its political principles as follows: